 Middle East Struggles With Youth Unemployment

-More than one quarter of the Middle East’s youth (ages 15–24) are unemployed, the highest levels of youth unemployment in the world.
-In the West Bank and Gaza, youth unemployment can reach as high as 42 percent, more than triple the global average.
-Rates are similarly high in Jordan (37 percent), Tunisia (35 percent), and Egypt (30 percent).
-What’s more, young women are nearly twice as likely to be unemployed as their male counterparts.
-With 40 percent of university graduates unable to find jobs in the Middle East, these sky-high levels of unemployment are also drivers of unrest in the region.
-Millions of young men and women poured into the streets of Arab capitals across the Middle East to demand jobs—in addition to social, political, and economic reforms—in the 2011 Arab Spring.
+More than one-quarter of the Middle East’s youth (ages fifteen–twenty-four) are unemployed, the highest levels of youth unemployment in the world.
+In the West Bank and Gaza, youth unemployment has reached 42 percent, more than triple the global average.
+Rates are similarly high in Jordan (37 percent), Tunisia (35 percent), and Egypt (30 percent), and these figures risk rising even further as COVID-19 drives up unemployment worldwide.
+Young women in the region are nearly twice as likely to be unemployed as their male counterparts.
+With 40 percent of university graduates unable to find jobs in the Middle East, these sky-high levels of unemployment are drivers of unrest.
+Millions of young men and women poured into the streets of capitals across the Middle East to demand jobs—in addition to social, political, and economic reforms—in the 2011 Arab Spring.
 To this day, nearly a decade after the ouster of their country’s repressive leader, young Tunisians continue to protest for jobs.

 War Leaves Economic Toll on Region